 Sarah joined the Thomson Reuters Foundation in April 2016.
-She handles legal pro bono projects from TrustLaw’s community of NGOs and social enterprises and assists with the publication and distribution of cross-border research programmes.
-Sarah’s specialism is land and property rights and she also works on other Foundation initiatives, including the Bankers Alliance and Stop Slavery Awards.
+As Legal Manager for Europe, the Middle East and North Africa, she handles legal pro bono projects from TrustLaw’s community of NGOs and social enterprises and scopes and manages the development and publication of legal research and guides for the social sector.
+She also has global oversight of all legal projects connected through TrustLaw.
+Sarah regularly leads workshops for NGOs in collaboration with TrustLaw’s legal members, raising awareness of potential legal issues which non-profits may face.
+Her specialism is land and property rights and she also works on Foundation anti-slavery initiatives, including the Bank Alliance Against Human Trafficking and the Stop Slavery Award.

 Sarah is a solicitor of the Senior Courts of England and Wales and an Irish qualified solicitor.
 She holds a first class Bachelor of Civil Laws from the University College Dublin (with an exchange year at the University of New South Wales) and a first class Masters degree in Human Rights from the University of Sydney.

 Copyright © 2019 Thomson Reuters Foundation.
 Thomson Reuters Foundation is a charity registered in England and Wales (registration number: 1082139)